aguerra1508/12-Homework-Employee-Tracker/README.md

 Visual Studio (VS) code and the MySQL Workbench applications are needed.

+To set up the database in MySQL, the user should run the `schema.sql` in their MySQL application.
+For demonstration purposes, the user may also use the information contained in the `seeds.sql` file to view functionality.

 To run the application via VS code, the user must run the following commands: `npm init` and `npm i mysql` to install the necessary `package-lock.json` and `node_modules`.
 Once the installs are complete, the application may be run via the following command: `node index.js`.

 ## Usage